 Students, who have not attended classes during the first two weeks of the academic semester or its equivalent, may be administratively dropped from the course.
-Permission to be absent must be obtained from the Dean for Student Affairs.
+Permission to be absent must be obtained from the Dean of Students.

 LEAVE OF ABSENCE